 Again, these are the CPT changes; however, any payer contracts (e.g., Medicare or payers that follow Medicare guidelines) may require calculation in another way, so be mindful of those contracts when implementing E/M changes in 2021.

 Moving forward it might be a good idea to begin informing providers and staff of the upcoming changes to both CPT and Medicare and then follow closely for additional announcements from both the AMA and Medicare.
-Or you can simply take the assistance of medical billing company like MedicalBillersandCoders (MBC) and focus only and only on your patient care.
+Or you can simply take the assistance of a medical billing company like MedicalBillersandCoders (MBC) and focus only and only on your patient care.
 To know more about our medical billing and coding services you can contact us at firstname.lastname@example.org